hunterxcobby/100-days-of-code/log.md

 1. Clarified the concept of functions in programming, covering basic syntax, invocation, scope, and parameters.

-2. Discussed functions versus methods, emphasizing their roles and distinctions.
+2. learned functions versus methods, emphasizing their roles and distinctions.

-3. Introduced the concept of objects in programming, explaining how they are a collection of related data and functionality.
+3. learned the concept of objects in programming, explaining how they are a collection of related data and functionality.

 4. Explored object literals, showcasing their structure and common patterns for creating and accessing properties and methods.